Veer24-tech/Veer24-tech/README.md

 ### 🌌 About Me

-- - ✨ Turning ideas into real web applications
 - 🚀 Currently learning DSA and backend development
-- 🎯 Focused on MERN Stack and modern UI/UX
 - 🧠 Trying to write code that's cleaner than my browser tabs
 - ⚡ I enjoy building interfaces that actually feel smooth to use
-- 🌙 Most productive when everyone else is offline
 - 🔥 Improving one project at a time
 <br>

-## 🎓 Education
+🎓 Education
 B.Tech in Computer Science Engineering • 4th Semester
 📍 Rama University, Kanpur